classmethod/liff-app-template/README.md

 echo LIFF_ID=xxxxxxxxxx-yyyyyyyy > .env
 ```

-LIFF ID is a part of URI that has `line` scheme.
+LIFF ID is a part of LIFF URL that has `line` scheme.

 ```
 line://app/xxxxxxxxxx-yyyyyyyy